 Among the credits were three top directors: John Davies had previously directed War and Peace (a 20 episode BBC series in 1976), the twice-weekly saga United (1965-1967), Z Cars and Doctor Who (The Macra Terror) - Gareth Davies had directed 165 episodes of the BBC soap Compact and had won awards for Tom Brown's Schooldays - Jeremy Summers had directed a number of ITC classic series such as The Saint, The Baron, Randall and Hopkirk (Deceased), Jason King and The Protectors and would later go on to Tenko, Coronation Street, The Bill and Brookside.
 The producer was Terence Williams who made Hadleigh.

-Events take a turn when Charles Bulman suddenly returns to England having survived shipwreck, slavery and prison, and seeking revenge on those that sabotaged his vessel.
+Events take a turn when Charles Bulman suddenly returns to England having survived slavery and prison and seeks revenge on those that sabotaged his vessel.
 All's well that ends well and the family are reunited at the end of the first series.
 However, there was worse awaiting the Bulman lad in series two.
-The saga begins with the murder of his parents and sets the course for his revenge.
+The saga begins with the brutal murder of his parents and sets the course for his revenge.

-Published on November 30th, 2018.
-Written by Laurence Marcus for Television Heaven.
+Published on March 25th, 2022.
+Written by Malcolm Alexander for Television Heaven.